 I spent a good hour there just wandering around all the nooks and crannies and the attention to detail and obvious love in the place is amazing – and even better, it’s free (though donations would be very welcome).

-A full post on it is here, but if you want to find out more in the meantime you’ll find them on their website, a place where they also tease you about fantastic sounding events like Goat Racing and Moosic for Cows.
+Find out more on their website, a place where they also tease you about fantastic sounding events like Goat Racing and Moosic for Cows.
 What’s not to love?

 You’ll find Spitalfields City Farm on Buxton Street, E1.
 They open every day but Monday from 10am to 4pm.